|(02) 9975 4911|

 Dr Braude was subsequently a Research Fellow at the Royal Postgraduate Medical School where he investigated pathophysiological aspects of acute lung injury, both clinically and experimentally.
 This led to numerous peer-reviewed publications and the submission and acceptance of a doctorial thesis.

-He moved to Australia over 20 years ago and has held a Staff Specialist appointment at Manly Hospital.
+He moved to Australia over 20 years ago and held a Staff Specialist appointment at Manly Hospital.
+He is now a Visiting Medical Officer at the Northern Beaches Hospital.
 Over this time he has been heavily involved in teaching at the University of Sydney’s Medical programme, and holds an Associate Professorial clinical academic title at Sydney University.

 Since 1991, he has been in private respiratory practice with the Peninsula Respiratory Group.

 Dr Barclay completed her university training through UNSW and St Vincent’s Hospital.
 She then attained fellowship in the Royal Australasian College of Physicians, specialising in Respiratory and Sleep medicine, with her training at Royal North Shore Hospital and Concord Hospital (2009).
 She has also completed a Masters of Public Health and Tropical Medicine through James Cook University.

 She has particular interests in tuberculosis, having spent time as a volunteer medical officer at Rumginae Hospital, Western Province, Papua New Guinea, and was appointed to the Manly Hospital Tuberculosis Service in 2013.
 She now conducts TB services at Mona Vale Hospital and is a Visiting Medical Officer at the Northern Beaches Hospital.
 Her other interests include sleep medicine – including work as a visiting medical officer at Peninsula Sleep Clinic, and interstitial lung disease.